Hyrozdmr/Hyrozdmr/README.md

 ### Restaurant Manager
 **Various Establishments** — London & Essex
-*Jan 2014 – Jan 2024*
+Oct 2015 – Jan 2024

-- Oversaw operations in high-volume restaurants, ensuring high standards of quality and efficiency.
+Directed day-to-day operations of high-volume restaurants, ensuring quality, efficiency, and profitability.
-- Managed recruitment, scheduling, inventory, and budgeting to maintain profitability.
-- Enhanced customer satisfaction through proactive complaint resolution and quality control measures.
-- Trained staff and implemented cost-saving initiatives, resulting in significant sales increases.

-### Owner/Manager
-**The Boutique Pink** — London, United Kingdom
+-	God's Own Pizza (Apr 2021 – Jan 2024): Played a key role in establishing the restaurant from scratch.
+Curated the menu, recruited and trained a full staff, and implemented quality control measures.
+Analysed profit and food beverage costs by entering all data into the Marketman system, managing inventory control, and organizing ordering within budget.
+By effectively dealing with suppliers and controlling costs, these efforts contributed to 90% of customers being repeat customers.
+-	Haz Restaurant (May 2019 – Mar 2021): Managed a restaurant serving 300 covers per day with a weekly turnover of £60k.
+Led budgeting, staffing, and payroll management, consistently hitting monthly sales targets and maintaining profitability through strict cost control.
+-	Simit Sarayi (Oct 2015 – May 2019): Led a flagship store with a weekly turnover of £25k.
+Implemented cost-saving initiatives that resulted in a 25% sales increase over three months while maintaining high customer satisfaction through proactive issue resolution.

+**Owner/Manager | The Boutique Pint** — London
-*Jan 2011 – Jan 2014*
+Oct 2011 – Sep 2015

-- Operated a retail business specializing in party and night-out dresses.
-- Managed all business aspects, including importing inventory, sales, and inventory management.
-- Developed marketing strategies to attract customers and boost sales.
+-	Operated a retail business, managing sales, inventory, and marketing strategies to boost customer engagement and profits.
-- Provided exceptional customer service, improving the overall shopping experience.
+-	Bought all products, dealt with suppliers, and imported dresses and shoes, ensuring a diverse and appealing inventory.
-- Handled financial transactions, budgeting, and bookkeeping to ensure business profitability.
+-	Handled financial operations, ensuring profitability and business growth